 First things first, make sure you're only considering plants that are appropriate

 to your growing zone and the soil and water conditions you have on offer.
-If you're not sure what zone you're in, you can the handy little tool inserted
+If you're not sure what zone you're in, follow this link, enter your zip code in the widget in the upper left, and it will tell you your USDA

 Next, consider whether your screening need is seasonal or whether it's something you need to have in place all year.
 If year-round, you'll want to focus your search on evergreen plants.
 If your need is centered around the spring to fall months, deciduous plants, even large-scale perennials and grasses, can be added to the mix of plants under consideration.